 Choosing the type of visual divider for the layout you design, you’d rather consider two essential factors.

 Subtlety: dividers shouldn’t yell for users’ attention, shouldn’t distract users from the content itself.
 The goal behind the divider is to support and make the layout clean, not to catch the attention.
-So, make the noticeable but not annoying.
+So, make them noticeable but not annoying.

-Moderate Frequency: as it was mentioned above, too many visual dividers, especially if they present the additional element of the layout like lines do, can create the visual noise and make the user interface tiring for users.
+Moderate Frequency: as was mentioned above, too many visual dividers, especially if they present the additional element of the layout like lines do, can create visual noise and make the user interface tiring for users.
 So, thinking over the type, think twice, or seven times more.
 Prefer negative space to lines where it’s possible; don’t overplay with colors; strive for harmony and consistency.

 Here’s the set of articles on more aspects and best practices of user experience design.